icecube/FIRESONG/paper/paper.md

 observation channel used.
 This flux is apparently isotropic, consistent with an extragalactic origin for these neutrinos.
-The flux is also consistent with equal flux for each of the three neutrino flavors [@IceCube:2019c], as consistent with expectations for standard neutrino oscillations over astrophysical baselines.
+The flux is also consistent with equal flux for each of the three neutrino flavors [@IceCube:2019c], as expected for standard neutrino oscillations over astrophysical baselines.
 The origin of this flux is of great scientific interest as it is expected that neutrino sources are also sources of ultra-high-energy cosmic rays, which also have an unknown origin.
 IceCube has identified the blazar, a sub-type of Active Galactic Nuclei (AGN), TXS 0506+056 as a candidate neutrino source [@IceCube:2018a;@IceCube:2018b].
-However, there's also evidence, also by IceCube that gamma-ray bright blazars contribute to no more than approximately 27% of the diffuse flux [IceCube:2017a].
+However, there's also evidence, by IceCube that gamma-ray bright blazars contribute to no more than approximately 27% of the diffuse flux [IceCube:2017a].
 More recently IceCube has found a neutrino point source hot-spot, just below the 3 sigma threshold normally assigned to evidence, correlated with the